-HMRC have introduced an exemption regime for employee expenses.
-At Fosters Chartered Accountants and Business Consultants, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the Sittingbourne area.
+An exemption regime applies for employee expenses.
+At Fosters, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the Sittingbourne area.

 This factsheet considers the operation and reporting of employee expenses and benefits.

 The exemption regime

 An exemption may apply to the reporting of employee expenses on forms P11D as long as the necessary conditions are met.
 Under the exemption the business must satisfy itself that the employee would be entitled to full tax relief on the expenses reimbursed.

 An exemption applies which effectively means that businesses will not have to pay tax and NIC on paid or reimbursed expenses payments or report them on a P11D.
 The exemption places the onus on employers to determine whether employee expenses are fully deductible for tax purposes.

 The main types of expenses to which the exemption applies are:

 All other non-allowable expenses are still reportable on a P11D and/or subject to PAYE (and possibly National Insurance Contributions).
 Employees are able to claim tax relief in respect of unreimbursed business expenses.

 The exemption does not apply to expenses or benefits provided under a relevant salary sacrifice arrangement.
 This includes any arrangement where an employee gives up the right to receive earnings in return for tax free expenses payments or where the level of their earnings depends on the amount of any expenses payment.

 In order for an employee reimbursed expense to be treated as an exempt payment, an employer needs to put himself in the position of the employee.
 The employer then asks himself the question - would that expense have qualified for full tax relief to the employee (were it not for the amount being exempt)?